<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 What drives implementation timeline — the five variables

-• Platform configuration complexity: how many decisions need to be made about recognition categories, reward structures, communication templates, and program rules — and how much of that configuration the vendor handles vs. the client.
+• Platform configuration complexity: how many decisions need to be made about recognition categories, reward structures, communication templates, and program rules — and how much of that configuration the vendor handles versus the client.

-• HRIS integration: connecting the recognition platform to your employee database (BambooHR, Rippling, ADP, etc.) is almost always on the critical path.
+• HRIS integration: connecting the recognition platform to your employee database (BambooHR, Rippling, ADP, Workday, etc.) is almost always on the critical path.
 The time it takes depends on the integration method (API vs. file import), whether IT involvement is required, and how quickly access credentials can be provided.

 • SSO and authentication: single sign-on setup requires IT access and often an IT ticket queue.
 Starting this process at contract signature rather than at kickoff is the single most effective way to protect the implementation timeline.